European consumer insights on the alternative protein sector

 When considering whether to buy a plant-based product, the top factors cited by European consumers in 2023 were taste (53%), health (46%) and affordability (45%).

-Interestingly, although animal welfare is the second most cited reason for reducing meat consumption, it is only the tenth most cited factor when choosing plant-based foods.
-Similarly, although the environment is the third strongest reason for meat reduction, it is only the seventh most cited factor in choosing plant-based.
+Interestingly, although animal welfare was the second most cited reason for reducing meat consumption, it was only the 10th most cited factor when choosing plant-based foods.
+Similarly, although the environment was the third strongest reason for meat reduction, it was only the seventh most cited factor in choosing plant-based.

-The one factor that is both a strong reason for meat reduction and also a top consideration in choosing plant-based is health.
+The one factor that was both a strong reason for meat reduction and also a top consideration in choosing plant-based was health.

 The same study found that taste, nutritional value (eg macronutrient profile) and health (eg avoidance of antibiotics) were the most important criteria for consumers when buying alternative proteins.